List of churches in Rogaland: Jæren prosti

 This deanery (prosti) covers the west-central part of Rogaland county, south of the city of Stavanger, including the municipalities of Gjesdal, Hå, Klepp, and Time.
-The deanery is headquartered in the town of Bryne in the municipality of Time.
+The deanery is headquartered in the town of Bryne in Time Municipality.
 There is one parish (sokn) in this deanery that crosses municipal boundary lines.
 The Frøyland og Orstad parish includes parts of both Time and Klepp municipalities.
 This is the only such parish in Norway.

 The deanery of Jæderen has been around since the Middle Ages and it has always included the coastal areas south of the city of Stavanger.
 A royal resolution on 19 May 1922 changed the deanery name from "Jæderen prosti" to "Jæren prosti".
 In 1988, the parishes of Randaberg and Høle transferred from Ryfylke prosti to Jæren prosti and the Ogna parish was transferred from Dalane prosti to Jæren.
 On 1 May 1997, the parishes in Sola and Sandnes municipalities were separated from Jæren prosti to form the new Sandnes prosti.